 Many of our repeat surrogates choose to do another journey even if it is not a sibling journey.
 Surrogates have an admirable sense of selflessness and altruism that lends itself to simply wanting to help more intended parents turn their dream of a family into a reality.

 Repeat surrogates earn higher compensation than first time surrogates.
-At ConceiveAbilities, the compensation for first time surrogates starts at $37,000, while our repeat surrogates can earn compensation as high as $62,000.
+At ConceiveAbilities, the compensation for first time surrogates starts at $44,000, while our repeat surrogates will earn higher compensation.
 This depends on variables like your location and whether you are having a singleton or multiples, among other considerations.
 We will work with you to determine how your individual circumstances will impact your compensation.

 Whether you are a repeat or a first time surrogate, you will still need to meet our basic qualifications to become a surrogate.
 There is also a limit on your total number of deliveries.
 The American Society for Reproductive Medicine (ASRM) sets the guideline of no more than five previous vaginal deliveries, but it’s important to talk with your doctor and us about your previous pregnancies since situations can vary and impact this guideline.